Define data sets

 - Chart of Accounts

-Data sets don't need to exactly replicate the structure of your existing data, because you can
+Data sets don't need to exactly replicate the structure of your existing data, because you

-are optimal for reporting purposes.
+they are optimal for reporting purposes.

 Create a data set